-1 - Individually written essays reflecting on the themes as introduced via Social Science lectures and initial research.
-These should identify particular concerns and form jumping off points into the projects.

-2 - A range of process and presentation material such as models, 1;1 explorations, sketches, schemes, diagrams, drawings in various types of media.

-3 - 'Booklet' for each group work that synthesizes various types of process material, the opportunity, the methodology and the relevance of the project in the local and urban context.

-4 - Exhibition and open verbal presentations of the work using a selection of the process material and using different types of media.

-5 - A series of presentations and pinups according to the work phasing and different workshops.
+- 1 A range of process and presentation material such as models, 1;1 explorations, sketches, schemes, diagrams, drawings in various types of media.
+Written material situating your investigations within a social anthropological context - 2 'Booklet' for each group work that synthesizes various types of process material, the opportunity, the methodology and the relevance of the project in the local and urban context. - 3 Exhibition and open verbal presentations of the work using a selection of the process material and using different types of media. - 4 A series of presentations and pinups according to the work phasing and different workshops.